-We generate rental revenue primarily by leasing post-acute care properties that we acquired, to healthcare operators under triple-net lease arrangements, whereby the tenant is solely responsible for the costs related to the property, including property taxes, insurance and maintenance and repair costs, subject to certain exceptions.
-As of September 30, 2023, our real estate portfolio within Standard Bearer is comprised of 107 real estate properties.
-Of these properties, 78 are leased to affiliated skilled nursing facilities wholly owned and managed by us and 30 are leased to facilities wholly owned and managed by third party operators.
-During the three and nine months ended September 30, 2023, we generated rental revenues of \$21.0 million and \$60.6 million, respectively, of which \$17.0 million and \$49.0 million, respectively, was derived from affiliated wholly owned healthcare operators and therefore eliminated in consolidation.
+We engage in the acquisition and leasing of skilled nursing and senior living properties.
+We generate rental revenue primarily by leasing post-acute care properties we acquired to healthcare operators under triple-net lease arrangements, whereby the tenant is solely responsible for the costs related to the property, including property taxes, insurance and maintenance and repair costs, subject to certain exceptions.
+As of December 31, 2023, our real estate portfolio within Standard Bearer is comprised of 108 real estate properties located in Arizona, California, Colorado, Idaho, Kansas, Nevada, South Carolina, Texas, Utah, Washington and Wisconsin.
+Of these properties, 79 are leased to our independent subsidiaries and 30 are leased to operations wholly-owned and managed by third-party operators.
+Of the 30 real estate operations leased to third-party operators, one senior living operation is located on the same real estate property as a skilled nursing facility that we own and operate.
+During the year ended December 31, 2023, we generated rental revenues of \$82.5 million, of which \$66.7 million was derived from our independent subsidiaries, and therefore eliminated in consolidation.